Minorplanets76/owl-driver-board/README.md

 This open hardware project is Copyright (c) 2022 Guy Coleman and Patrick Coleman, and is released under an MIT license.

-# Stacking
+# ~Stacking~

-The HATs may be stacked and controlled with the PCA9685.
+~The HATs may be stacked and controlled with the PCA9685.~  Nope

-If needed, input power can connected together in the stack via optional header J6 (so only one pair of wires to input WAGO connector J3 for power to the whole stack is needed).
-Note this power bus will support at most 6A, so consider connecting power in parallel to WAGO connector J3 if your current requirements exceed this.
+~If needed, input power can connected together in the stack via optional header J6 (so only one pair of wires to input WAGO connector J3 for power to the whole stack is needed).
+Note this power bus will support at most 6A, so consider connecting power in parallel to WAGO connector J3 if your current requirements exceed this.~

-When stacked and in GPIO mode, turning on output #1 from the Raspberry Pi will turn on all #1 outputs in the stack.
+~When stacked and in GPIO mode, turning on output #1 from the Raspberry Pi will turn on all #1 outputs in the stack.~

-For individual control of all outputs in the stack
-1. Set jumpers on header J6 to control outputs via the PCA9685 (the "PWM" setting).
-1. Using a soldering iron, bridge one "address" jumper on each board in the stack, so each board has a unique binary I2C address.
+~For individual control of all outputs in the stack~ ~1.
+Set jumpers on header J6 to control outputs via the PCA9685 (the "PWM" setting).~ ~1.
+Using a soldering iron, bridge one "address" jumper on each board in the stack, so each board has a unique binary I2C address.~
-1. Use the Adafruit PCA9685 Python library on the Raspberry Pi to communicate with each board via the chosen I2C addresses and control outputs individually.
+~1.
+Use the Adafruit PCA9685 Python library on the Raspberry Pi to communicate with each board via the chosen I2C addresses and control outputs individually.~

-Pi pin 22 (GPIO25) is connected to the PCA9685 Output Enable pin.
+~Pi pin 22 (GPIO25) is connected to the PCA9685 Output Enable pin.
 Driving this pin high on the Pi will disable all outputs in the stack (eg, for a software emergency stop).
-It must be driven low for normal operation.
+It must be driven low for normal operation.~

 # Manufacturing